darknight1604/project-a/README.md

 # project-a
 ### Introduce

-- This project developed by Flutter 3.7.7
+- This project is developed by Flutter 3.7.7
 - Using bloC to manage State

 ### Evidences